 However, the way they are applied varies from business to business.

 - Schools – security is a major factor for many schools.
 When it comes to school security, we usually think of CCTV and intruder alarms.
-There is a range of security threats faced by schools on a daily basis such as antisocial behaviour, unauthorised access, and more.
+There is a range of security threats schools face on a daily basis such as antisocial behaviour, unauthorised access and more.
 For schools looking at an effective access control solution, an intercom system will tick many boxes.
 A quality video intercom system allows those in charge of admitting guests and visitors to the school to do so in a safe, secure manner.
 Peace of mind and all-round security.

 - Office-based businesses – if you’re looking to create a strong first impression of your business, an IP intercom will do just that.
-Rather than arriving for a meeting, knocking on the door or calling the person they are visiting, visitors just push the buzzer and are granted access in a secure professional way.
+Rather than arriving for a meeting, knocking on the door or calling the person they are visiting, visitors just push the buzzer and gain access in a secure professional way.
 Further to intercom systems, there is a range of office security systems including CCTV surveillance, intruder alarms, and other forms of off access control.

 - Solar Farms – by their very nature, solar sites are located in remote areas and are largely unstaffed.
 From time to time, solar farm operators need to grant access to contractors to deliver maintenance and other remedial works.
 With productivity and costs in mind, IP intercom systems allow access to be granted remotely.
 When a contractor arrives at the site, they can call through via the intercom and be granted access remotely.
 Therefore, this reduces the need for someone to be present on-site every time a supplier requires access.
 In addition to intercom systems, there are a number of other solar farm security systems including CCTV, perimeter protection systems, and more.